stefanberger/vllm-plugin-signature-enforcement/README.md

 ## Installing the Plugin

-Note: Installation using `pip` is not possible, yet, since the plugin requires a new release of the model signing library (> v1.0.1).
+Note: Installation using `pip` is not possible, yet.

 To install the plugin it is necessary to first activate the `venv` of vLLM and then install the plugin into its `venv`: